 The response that I receive from clients almost without fail is a peek at a clock or their watch and then the actual time of day.
-While in most scenarios this is exactly the response that you would want to give in court it is not.
+While this is precisely the response that you would want to give in court in most scenarios, it is not.
 Let me explain why.

-The question I asked is intended to illicit a response that, while correct, is not a correct response to the question being asked of you.
+The question I asked is intended to elicit a response that, while correct, is not a proper response to the question being asked of you.
 Look at the question again.

-I was literally asking the client if he or she knew what time it was.
-I wasn’t asking what time it was.
+I was asking the client if they knew what time it was.
+I wasn't asking what time it was.
 There is a difference.
-The answer to my question should either be “yes” or “no”.
-Providing the actual time of day jumped ahead a question.
+The answer to my question should either be "yes" or "no." Providing the actual time of day jumped ahead a question.

-This is an important lesson in a few ways.
-When your attorney is asking you questions it can be easy to see where he or she is trying to get to in terms of getting responses out of you.
-For one, you and your attorney probably prepared in the days prior to the hearing so you know what your attorney is going to ask.
+This is an essential lesson in a few ways.
+When your attorney is asking you questions, it can be easy to see where they are trying to get responses out of you.
+For one, you and your attorney probably prepared in the days before the hearing, so you know what your attorney will ask.

-Secondly, witness questions are intended to be simple and brief so that the witness does not get confused and their response stays succinct and easy for the judge to follow.
+Secondly, witness questions are intended to be brief and straightforward so that the witness does not get confused and their response stays concise and easy for the judge to follow.

-That doesn’t mean that you can try and jump ahead and answer the “ultimate” question that your attorney is trying to get to.
-Lawyers often times need to lay what is called a “foundation” in order to introduce evidence or merely to bring a judge up to speed on an issue.
+That doesn't mean that you can try and jump ahead and answer the "ultimate" question that your attorney is trying to get to.
+Lawyers often need to lay what is called a "foundation" to introduce evidence or merely bring a judge up to speed on an issue.

-By answering a question that may be asked in a few moments you run the risk of either destroying the narrative for the judge or harming your attorney’s ability to have documents introduced that require your testimony to assist.
+By answering a question that may be asked in a few moments, you run the risk of destroying the judge's narrative or harming your attorney's ability to have documents introduced that require your testimony to assist.

-It’s no secret that attorneys will often go to whatever lengths are legal and ethical in order to win the case and improve the position of their client.
-That doesn’t mean that the lawyer is a nasty or mean person, but it does mean that he or she is obligated to represent their client to the best of their ability.
+It's no secret that attorneys will often go to whatever lengths are legal and ethical to win the case and improve their clients' position.
+That doesn't mean that the lawyer is a nasty or mean person, but it does mean that they are obligated to represent their client to the best of their ability.
 Taking advantage of an opposing client who is too eager to respond to a question or is otherwise apt to get flustered on the witness stand is part of this process.

 An opposing attorney will not be so kind.
-Answering questions that aren’t asked of you likely means that you are providing information that does not necessarily need to be a part of the record.
+Answering questions that aren't asked of you likely means providing information that does not necessarily need to be a part of the record.

-Finally, part of staying calm while being questioned means not getting agitated or angry by a question from the other attorney.
-Family law cases are intensely personal and the stakes are very high as a result.
-If you exhibit the traits of a person that is easy to upset and agitate you can expect that the opposing attorney will seize on the opportunity to do so.
+Finally, staying calm while being questioned means not getting agitated or angry by a question from the other attorney.
+Family law cases are intensely personal, and the stakes are very high as a result; if you exhibit the traits of a person that is easy to upset, you can expect that the opposing attorney will seize on the opportunity to do so.

-We discussed the importance of credibility when answering questions as far as how the judge views you.
+We discussed the importance of credibility when answering questions about how the judge views you.
 Part of your job in a contested family law hearing is to prove that you can act in the best interest of your child under all circumstances.
-No better time to show that you can do so than when you are under pressure on the witness stand.
-Don’t take their questions personally, be respectful and answer the question as asked.
+There is no better time to show that you can do so than when you are under pressure on the witness stand.
+Don't take their questions personally, be respectful, and answer them as asked.

-We thank you for you the opportunity to discuss the important issue of in court testimony.
-If you have any questions on this or any other area in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-A free of charge consultation is available where your questions can be answered.
+We thank you for the opportunity to discuss the critical issue of in-court testimony.
+If you have any questions on this or any other area in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+A free-of-charge consultation is available where your questions can be answered.